-"Carolina believes in collaboration in a way that not every university does," says Brad Staats, faculty director of the Center for the Business of Health and professor of operations at UNC Kenan-Flagler.
-"Healthcare is increasingly an interdisciplinary issue and the real challenges facing healthcare are not going to get solved by any one person.
-As we figure out the science of how to do things better, there is the opportunity to improve health outcomes, reduce costs and improve access for more patients."
+The UNC community believes in collaboration in a way that not every university does, says Brad Staats, faculty director of the Center for the Business of Health and an operations professor at UNC Kenan-Flagler.
+"Healthcare is increasingly an interdisciplinary issue and the real challenges facing it will not get solved by any one person.
+As we figure out the science of how to do things better, we have the opportunity to improve health outcomes, reduce costs and improve access for everyone."

 Preparing business leaders

-The Center supports UNC Kenan-Flagler's health science dual-degree programs: PharmD/MBA with the UNC Eshelman School of Pharmacy, MHA/MBA and MSPH/MBA with the UNC Gillings School of Global Public Health, and MD/MBA with the UNC School of Medicine.
+The Center leads all healthcare programs and curriculum at the Business School, including the dual-degree programs: PharmD/MBA with the UNC Eshelman School of Pharmacy, MHA/MBA and MSPH/MBA with the UNC Gillings School of Global Public Health, and MD/MBA with the UNC School of Medicine.

-Convening efforts include the annual UNC Business of Healthcare Conference, a premier event that unites practitioners, policymakers and academics to improve value creation in healthcare.
-Future events will assemble a wide range of stakeholders to explore a variety of topics such as delivery payment models, digital health, pharmaceutical pricing, the opioid crisis, ethical decision making by providers, and quality improvement in delivery.
+Another avenue for convening practitioners, policymakers, academics and students is the annual UNC Business of Healthcare Conference.
+It explores such topics as delivery payment models, digital health, pharmaceutical pricing, the opioid crisis, ethical decision making by providers, and quality improvement in delivery.